-With over 300 thousand followers on Instagram, Muhammad Adam Mahamed Ismail or better known as Adamdidam was previously working as a Strategic Planner at one of the oil & gas giants in Malaysia: Petroliam Nasional Berhad (PETRONAS).
+With over 300 thousand followers on Instagram, Muhammad Adam Mahamed Ismail or better known as Adamdidam was a Strategic Planner at one of the oil and gas giants in Malaysia: Petroliam Nasional Berhad (PETRONAS).
 But that was 5 years ago.
-Now, he’s found his place, surprisingly, at the comfort of his home in the kitchen—and most importantly—he is happy with that.
+Now, he’s found his place, surprisingly, at the comfort of his own home in the kitchen—and most importantly—he is happy with that.

-“I like what I did in PETRONAS (strategic planning) and the lavish lifestyle.
+“I liked what I did in PETRONAS (strategic planning) and the lavish lifestyle I was living.
 You get to be at a different hotel almost every week.
 My office was on the 71st floor and we could use the sky bridge any time of the day—free of charge.
-That was the lifestyle that I had.
-And I thought my life could never go wrong,” Adam further explained.
+That was the lifestyle I had.
+And I thought my life could never go wrong,” Adam reminisced.

-Well, I thought so too.
+Well, I had the same thought too listening to his backstory.
 That is the kind of lifestyle I would want for myself as well.
-Then again, why did he decide to leave the lavish lifestyle he had and most importantly—a secured monthly paycheck and become a social media chef?
+But then again, why did he decide to leave behind the lavish lifestyle he had and most importantly—a secured monthly paycheck to become a social media chef?

 “After 5 years, I didn’t really see myself growing in strategic planning.
-I love strategic planning—it’s part of me.
-But I don’t feel like I can grow much.
-I feel like I want to do something on my own, for my own self.”
+I love strategic planning—it’s a part of me.
+But I didn’t feel like I could grow much.
+I felt like doing something on my own, for my own self.”

 The Major Turning Point

-“The first video that I made for Instagram was a dessert.
+“The first video that I made for Instagram was of a dessert.
 It was a 15-second video of me making buoy loi (Thai dessert).
-It’s more like coconut gravy with glutinous rice.
+It’s a coconut gravy with glutinous rice type of dish.
 They call it buoy loi because it looks like floating pearls.
 I think it’s almost the same as the Malay dessert badak berendam.”

 In the beginning, he only shared the video within the close-knit circle that is his family.
 “Half of my family lives in the UK, and they wanted to learn my mum’s recipe.
 So, to make it easier, I turned it into a video and shared it with the family in the UK,” said Adam.

-From the family, his video was shared among his close friends and soon, he started to post them on his Instagram.
+From the family, his video was shared among his close friends and soon, he began to post them on his Instagram.

 “I started with one video.
-Within 6 months, I managed to complete 50 videos on my own—one-man show.
-After quitting my job at PETRONAS, now I have almost 400 – 500 videos on my Instagram,” he said laughingly.
+Within 6 months, I managed to complete 50 videos on my own—a one-man show.
+And since quitting my job at PETRONAS, now I have almost 400 – 500 videos on my Instagram,” he said laughingly.